emsterdam1/anRNAlab-Protocols/Northern-Blotting/RNA-Gel-and-Northern-Blot.md

 _Gel sets in ~30 minutes._

 **3.** Prepare 5X Sample buffer (mix 500 µL of 10X MOPS with 500 µL of glycerol)
-_Note: thermocycler lid should be off or set to < 50 °C._

 **4.** Assemble enough 2X RNA Loading Buffer per RNA sample as follows: